xcp-ng/xcp-ng-org/docs/develprocess.md

 * Bits specific to the act of building XCP-ng (various scripts, branding stuff...).
 The main example is <https://github.com/xcp-ng/xcp>.

 ### How to help at development
 It all depends on your skills and areas of interest so it's hard to tell specifically in advance.
-Having a look at the open github issues and pick one (<https://github.com/xcp-ng/xcp/issues>) could definitely help.
+Having a look at the open GitHub issues and pick one (<https://github.com/xcp-ng/xcp/issues>) could definitely help.
 Else, maybe there's a specific topic that you would want to help improve.
 Even if you don't know where to start, just come and talk with us (see "Where discussion happens" above).

 ## Tags, maintenance branches in our code repositories